P. Subramaniam

 He contributed significantly to the Malayalam cinema, by starting cinema exhibition houses, distribution ventures, a film studio and a production company for making films with both devotional and social themes.
 His venture Merryland Studio (established in 1951) was the second film production studio of Kerala, after its major competitor Udaya Studio.
-The films were produced under the banner Neela Productions.
+The films were produced under the banner Neela Productions, named after his mother, Neelammal.

 Early life

 P. Subramaniam was born to Padmanabha Pillai and Neelammal in Nagercoil, (present-day Kanyakumari District) on 19 February 1910.
 He joined college in Thiruvananthapuram for his intermediate course.
 He, however, did not complete the course as he got posted as a clerk in Trivandrum Water Works, the water authority.

 At Trivandrum Water Works, the first order of installion of water supply came from Kowdiar Palace of the Travancore royal family.
 It was during this project that his hard work and honesty made an impression with members of the royal family and the Diwan of Travancore, Sir C. P. Ramaswami Iyer.

 One year later, Subramaniam joined the government Stationery Department, where he continued to make an impression with the Diwan.